syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 For more about custom appointments, refer to this [link](https://help.syncfusion.com/xamarin/scheduler/resource-view#assigning-custom-events-to-resources).

 ## Assigning time regions for resources
-You can add time regions to the resources by adding ‘id’ of the resource in the ‘resourceIds’ property of ‘TimeRegion.’
+You can add time regions to the resources by adding `id` of the resource in the [resourceIds](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeRegion/resourceIds.html) property of [TimeRegion](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeRegion-class.html).

 {% tabs %}
 {% highlight Dart %}